by Mike Retzlaff

 Besides countless other American cities, many Germans migrated to New Orleans, due in large part to the cotton trade.
 Cotton from all over the South was sent to New Orleans for export and much of it was shipped to Bremen, Germany.
 On their return trip, the ships carried many German immigrants.
 With them came their culture, cuisine, and preference for beverages.
 Part of the culture was “der biergarten” and their need to relax after a hard day or week of work was important.
 Spending a little time with friends and family over a glass or two of beer seemed just the thing and promoted Gemütlichkeit; the feeling of comfort and being at peace with the world.

-Beer gardens have, over the years, dotted our city’s landscape.
+Beer gardens have, over the years, dotted the New Orleans’ landscape.
 Among them were:

 1840’s National Beer Garden – St. Peter @ Bayou St. John